dinhyen/dinhyen.github.io/source/_posts/2012-07-31-machu-picchu.markdown

 <img src='https://dl.dropboxusercontent.com/u/52804626/peru-machu-picchu/dsc_3048.jpg' />

 The next day, we wanted to catch the sunrise.
-Luckily, <a target="_blank" href="http://www.elmapihotel.com">El Mapi Hotel</a> (MaPi is plainly a portmanteau for you-know-what) starts serving breakfast at 4:30, so obviously we're not the only ones to have this idea.
+Luckily, [El Mapi Hotel](http://www.elmapihotel.com) (MaPi is plainly a portmanteau for you-know-what) starts serving breakfast at 4:30, so obviously we're not the only ones to have this idea.
 Despite the early rise, the sumptuous buffet full of fruit and fresh ingredients was perhaps my best hotel breakfast ever.
 We made it to the bus stop a little before 5:30, which is when the bus starts running, but there was already a long line!

 Our route today was the Inca trail.
 Well, the part of it that goes down to Machu Picchu.
-After its long and spectacular journey, the Inca trail arrives at <a target="_blank" href="http://en.wikipedia.org/wiki/Intipuncu">Intipunku</a> or "Sun Gate".
+After its long and spectacular journey, the Inca trail arrives at [Intipunku](http://en.wikipedia.org/wiki/Intipuncu) or "Sun Gate".
 It is from this commanding position that visitors get the first glimpse of the city in all its glory.

 To reach the Inca trail, we took the first left after entering the main gate and immediately climbed uphill.
 Soon we reached the terraces that continue just below the Caretaker's Hut.
 Naturally we stopped for a photo of the city still in slumber.